Paelya: Biringi

 Biringi (also known as bringhi, beringhe, biringhe, biringye, biringyi or kalame manuc) is a paelya variant from the province of Pampanga.
 It is similar to the original Valencian dish, but uses rice and glutinous rice mixtures cooked in gata (coconut milk) with saffron or turmeric (ange in Kapampangan), giving it a distinct flavour and colour.
 It typically uses chicken, along with bell peppers, green peas, carrots, raisins, and chorizo de bilbao.
 However, it can also be made with seafood and other meats.
 It is also characteristically topped with sliced boiled eggs.
 It is sometimes cooked in banana leaves for added aroma.

 Biringi is precolonial in origin, and while the name is a cognate of those for South Asian biryani dishes, it has since merged with the Spanish paella.
 The original version made without the chorizo, eggs, or other paelya ingredients is differentiated as nasing biringye, which is more similar to the nasi briyani of Malaysia and Singapore.

 Paella al horno con queso

 A baked variant of paelya topped with cheese, chicken breasts, and roasted bell peppers.

 Paella de adobo

 A relatively modern adaptation, developed by Alba Restaurante Español, a notable Spanish-Filipino restaurant in Manila established in 1954.
 It is a fusion dish, combining Spanish paella with Filipino adobo.

 Paella parillada

 This variant, named for the word for “grill”, is topped with grilled or barbecued meat or seafood.

 Paella negra

 Paella negra, also called arroz negro, is a variant that uses squid ink and calamari.
 The dish is characteristically black, hence the name.
 It is most similar to the Valencian and Catalan dish arròs negre, but like other Filipino paelyas, it uses glutinous rice.

 Paella sotanghon

 A Chinese-influenced variant of paelya using glass noodles (sótanghon) instead of rice.

+Paella à la Cordillera

+A giant “Paella ala Cordillera” was prepared by 10 chefs and 40 culinary students from the University of Baguio.
+The Baguio Paelya's ingredients include 100 kilos Pasil's traditional “chong-ak” rice a variety of “unoy” with sweet, herbal aroma (recognized by Slow Food), mixed with native ingredients like Benguet's 3 kilos oyster mushroom, 5 kilos shiitake, 10 kilos broccoli, 10 kilos carrots, 10 kilos green bean, 10 kilos cauliflower, 2 kilos flat parsley, 5 kilos lemon, 30 canned tomatoes, 30 kilos onions, 10 kilos garlic, 40 kilos red and green bell peppers, 40 kilos native chicken, 10 kilos salt, 15 kilos "kini-ing" chicken from Bakun, Benguet, or "kini-ing" smoked pork ("Etag"-Igorot or "Kinuday"-Ibaloi) from native black pigs,10 kilos “pinunog” (Kiangan, Ifugao) and “pinuneg” (Benguet), 20 kilograms Abra longaniza, 2 kilos button mushroom, 4 kilos Bouillon cube, a kilo of paella spice and 15 liters of olive oil.